Samuel R. Shaw: Later career

 Following the Okinawa campaign, 6th Marine Division was stationed on Guam until October 1945, when they received orders for new mission.
-They were ordered China in order to assist with the repatriation of more than 600,000 Japanese and Koreans, who remained in China after the end of World War II, and the protection of American lives and property.
-Shaw landed with the battalion in Tsingtao in Shantung Province and witnessed the surrender of the Japanese 5th Independent Mixed Brigade under Major General Eiji Nagano.
+They were ordered to China in order to assist with the repatriation of more than 600,000 Japanese and Koreans, who remained in China after the end of World War II, and the protection of American lives and property.
+Shaw landed with the battalion in Qingdao in Shandong and witnessed the surrender of the Japanese 5th Independent Mixed Brigade under Major General Eiji Nagano.

 He held the command of 6th Pioneer battalion until the end of December 1945, when he was transferred to the staff of 6th Marine Division and succeeded lieutenant colonel Wayne H. Adams as assistant chief of staff for logistics.
 Following the disbandment of 6th Marine Division at the end of March 1946, Shaw served with 3rd Marine Brigade until September of that year.
 He was decorated with the Bronze Star Medal for his service with 6th Marine Division and also received Order of the Cloud and Banner with Special Cravat (4th Class) by the Government of Republic of China.

 Shaw subsequently returned to the United States and became a member of the so-called "Chowder Society", special Marine Corps Board under general Gerald C. Thomas, which was tasked by Commandant Alexander Vandegrift to conduct research and prepare material relative to postwar legislation concerning the role of the Marine Corps in national defense.
 Due to cuts in Marine Corps budget, the threat of merging of the Marine Corps into the United States Army, was more realistic.
 Also thanks to his work, he is one of the few men, who helped the future of the Corps.